YouYueHuang/SelfDrivingCarProjects/README.md

 * Python virtual environment

-  - create a python virtual environment named tensorflow 'conda create -n tensorflow python=3.6.3'
+  - create a python virtual environment named tensorflow `conda create -n tensorflow python=3.6.3`

   - activate virtual environment `activate tensorflow`

   - Deactivate virtual environment `deactivate`

+* Installing a different version of Python

+  - To create the new environment for Python 3.6, run `conda create -n py36 python=3.6 anaconda`
+  - Do the similar for Python 2.7, run `conda create -n py36 python=3.6 anaconda`
+  - To check the verision, activate the virtual environment and run `python --version`

 * Jupyter Notebook